 Where the data user engages a data processor to process personal data on its behalf, the data user must use contractual or other means to:

-The Consultation Paper proposes to require organizations to formulate and publish a clear data retention policy specifying retention period(s) for personal data collected.
+The January 2020 Consultation Paper proposed to require organizations to formulate and publish a clear data retention policy specifying retention period(s) for personal data collected.
+The PCPD’s Report issued in February 2023 also referred to this as an amendment direction.

 There is no statutory definition of a data breach under the Ordinance.
 However, under the non–binding guidance issued by the PCPD, data breach is defined as a “suspected breach of data security of personal data held by a data user, exposing the data to the risk of unauthorized or accidental access, processing, erasure, loss or use.”

 Currently there is no mandatory requirement under the Ordinance for data users to notify authorities or data subjects about data breaches in Hong Kong.
-However, according to non–binding guidance issued by the PCPD, as a matter of best practice the PCPD encourages notification to the PCPD, and to data subjects where there would be a risk of harm by not notifying.
-There is a template form to this end on the PCPD website.
+However, according to non‑binding guidance issued by the PCPD (last updated in June 2023), as a matter of best practice the PCPD encourages notification to the PCPD and to the affected data subjects as soon as practicable after becoming aware of the data breach, particularly if the data breach is likely to result in a real risk of harm to affected data subjects.
+Specifically, the non‑binding guidance recommends that organizations should follow the following key steps in order when handling a data breach:

-Recent high profile data incidents have led regulators and politicians to consider introducing more stringent breach notification rules.
+Past high profile data incidents in recent years have led regulators and politicians to consider introducing more stringent breach notification rules.
 The PCPD has already hinted at increased use of compliance checks and greater publication of investigation reports as part of "fair" enforcement of the law.
-The Consultation Paper released in 2020 proposes mandatory breach notification requirement for organizations to notify a data incident to both the PCPD and the impacted data subjects within the prescribed period where there is a real risk of significant harm.
-It is expected that more concrete details on these proposed amendments will come in 2023.
+The January 2020 Consultation Paper proposed mandatory breach notification requirement for organizations to notify a data incident to both the PCPD and the impacted data subjects within the prescribed period where there is a real risk of significant harm.
+The PCPD’s Report issued in February 2023 also indicated that establishing a mandatory data breach notification mechanism would be one of the upcoming amendments.

 The PCPD is responsible for enforcing the Ordinance.
 Generally, unless a specific offense applies, if a data user is found to have contravened the data protection principles of the Ordinance, the PCPD may issue an enforcement notice requiring the data user to take steps to rectify the contravention.
 Failure to abide by the enforcement notice is a criminal offense, punishable by a fine of up to HK$ 50,000 and imprisonment for up to two years, as well as a daily penalty of HK$ 1,000 if the offense continues after conviction.
 In the case of subsequent convictions, additional and more severe penalties apply.
 There are also certain specific offenses under the Ordinance which are triggered directly without the intermediary step of an enforcement notice.
 For example: